Photo by: Anastasia Petrova via Stocksnap

 One of the many challenges training managers face is how to change the perception of the training department from that of “order takers” to that of performance consultants.
 Achieving this milestone will certainly add more value to the bottom line by allowing the training department to identify and focus on true training needs.
 This challenge will depend on the culture of the organization and how training is currently viewed and supported.
 The less buy-in there is for training, the more you will require political navigation.
 Whether you love or hate politics, as a training manager you’ll need to make a choice.

 As I mentioned, it helps to make a choice when you are aware of your own comfort zone.
 Which of these three political comfort zones do you fall into?

 Shrewd – playing politics is opportunity

 Armed with your political comfort zone, and the ability to identify that of others, you will be better equipped to navigate your way through the political landscape while creating a healthy image for your training department.

-If you would like to dig a little deeper to discover your political comfort zone, we explore this in much more detail in our Advanced Training Manager and Certified Training Manager/Director courses.
+If you would like to dig a little deeper to discover your political comfort zone, we explore this in much more detail in our Certified Training Manager/Director course.
 Hope to see you there real soon!